AdastralGroup/adastral-docs/bluebook.md

 It should do all the updating needed, but any network IO should call back to the L2 (mainly downloading files).

 #### Our implementation
-*As of v0.0.2, this currently has the most work as Emley.
-You'll find this included in Winter.*

 This is, as stated before, based off of the existing TF2CDownloader solution called kachemak.
-We've made / are planning to make alterations to it but it's best to explain how it works first.
+We've altered this for efficiency.
-##### How Kachemak works
+##### How (our altered) Kachemak works
-It leverages the Butler utility for applying patches between versions and "healing" existing versions, and uses .tar.zstd archives when patching isn't faesible.
-The client looks for a "versions.json" file which contains all the necessary data needed to update the game.
-It uses aria2c for downloading.
+It leverages the Butler utility for applying patches between versions and "healing" existing versions, and uses .zip archives when patching isn't faesible.
+The client looks for a "bullseye.json" file which contains all the necessary data needed to update the game.
+It uses libtorrent for downloading.
 The general format is as such:
 ```
 {
     "versions": {
         "0": {},
         "1": {"heal": "example.zip"}
-        "2": {"url": "example", "file": "example.tar.zstd", "heal":"example.zip", "presz": 100000000, "postsz": 1000050000, "signature": "example.sig"}
+        "2": {"url": "example.torrent", "file": "example.zip", "size": 10000, "signature": "example.sig"}
     }
     "patches": {
-        "1": {"url": "example", "file": "example.pwr", "tempsize": 100000000}
+        "1": {"url": "example", "file": "example.pwr", "tempsize": 1000}
     }
 }
 ```
-Note that all the fields specifing a file are relative to the location of the `versions.json` file.
+Note that all the fields specifing a file are relative to the location of the `bullseye.json` file.
 To explain the specific fields:

 - versions contains a key of every revision, even if no server-side data is available for it.
 The client uses this to check if a version is valid.
 Inside these keys are objects containing data specific to that revision.
-    - `url`: This contains a URL to any file that downloads the archive of the revision.
+    - `url`: This contains a URL to a .torrent file which downloads the file in `file` (This torrent file *must* contain a webseed to the file on the server).
-    - `file`: the name of the archive of the revision.
-The seperation between this and `url` will be explained later.
+    - `file`: The name of the archive of the revision in .zip format.
-    - `heal`: A .zip archive of the revision, notably with no containing directory.
-Needed for butler verification.
+    - `size`: The revision archive size in MBs.
-    - `signature`: The name of the signature file on the server.
+    - `signature`: The name of the signature file for the archive (generated by butler) on the server.
-    - `presz` and ``postsz``: (ok I have no idea something to do with size)
 - patches contains a key of every version a patch to the latest version is available for.
 Inside the keys are objects containing data specific to the patch.
-    - `url`: This contains a URL to any file that downloads the patch.
+    - `url`: This contains a URL to a .torrent file which downloads the patch (This torrent file *must* contain a webseed to the patch on the server).
     - `file`: Name of the patch.
-    - `tempsize`: the temporary space required to apply the patch.
+    - `tempsize`: the temporary space required to apply the patch in MB.

 This works as follows:

 1. If client has a version that matches a key in `versions`, then it will verify the instally by running `butler heal x` where x is the url specified in the heal field of the version. if that doesn't exist, do a full reinstall.
 2. If the client successfully heals, look in `patches` for the current version.
-If it's there, then download the file to some temp location using the `url` provided - this could be a link to effectively any file that ends up downlading the file in `file` using aria2.
+If it's there, then download the file to some temp location using the `url` provided - The webseed acts like a fallback in the case enough people haven't seeded it by downloading.
 3. Apply the patch using `butler apply`.
 4. Write the latest revision to the version file (see on disk format).

-##### Our planned changes
+##### Our changes and remaining issues
-Kachemak has some shortcomings, namely:

-- There's functionally the same archive stored twice since butler can't support .tar.zstd archives
-- every time a new version is prepared, every patch needs to be updated, leading to very slow builds after a while
-- it uses metalinks and aria2c, which isn't ideal for reasons out-of-scope for this document
+To allieviate issues in the original Kachemak spec, the following changes have been implemented:

+- Cut out the seperate .tar.zstd archive and just use the same heal .zip.
+This cuts storage space on the server and reduces client complexity.
+- Uses webseeds and libtorrent as opposed to metalinks and aria2c; this is a more supported and modern approach.

+*The remaining issues as of v0.0.3 are:*

-- To get the latest version, you need the version numbers to be incremental (since it's obtained by doing a sort on the keys since dict key order isn't guaranteed, apparently), which is inconvenient if you use something that isn't easily an incremental number
+- *To get the latest version, you need the version numbers to be incremental (since it's obtained by doing a sort on the keys since dict key order isn't guaranteed, apparently), which is inconvenient if you use something that isn't easily an incremental number*

-*as of v0.0.2, the following changes haven't occured and aren't finalised.*

-To allieviate these issues, the following changes are to be made:
+The following changes are to be made:

-- Merge the heal and archives to reduce space taken
-- use torrent files with webseeds in place of metalinks, and use libtorrent to download the files
-- Figure out a way to more efficiently store patch files (i.e tiered patches)

-*Some of these have already been implemented in ofinstaller-beans.*
+- On the serverside when generating patches, implement a "cutoff size" which if a patch goes over this threshold, it will be considered "too old" and patches will cease being generated for it.

 ## Protocol(s)